-The Board and the Compensation Committee believe that these operating objectives were set for 2014 at an ambitious level but could be achieved under normal economic and market conditions.
+The Board and the Compensation Committee believe that these operating objectives were set for 2015 at an ambitious level but could be achieved under normal economic and market conditions.
 Payout at target may only be achieved by exceeding these operating objectives.
-Hence, the 2014 results that exceeded the aggregate target for the 6 Strategic Imperatives are a reflection of the Corporation's exceptional execution and delivery on its operational targets.